ShadowTheHedgehogHacking/2P-ShdTH/README.md

 Story Mode, Select Mode, Expert Mode, Last Story.

 ## Important Notes
-* TURN OFF VIBRATION IN-GAME OR YOU WILL EXPERIENCE MORE CRASHES!
-* All levels and modes are compatible v2.0+
 * DO NOT USE GCR to build custom ISO!
 GCR causes problems with the extended DOL.
 Build using Dolphin (steps below).
-* Playing in Dolphin Extracted Format / FST IS NOT Recommended!
-Has a higher rate of crashing for this mod and game in general.
 * You can change characters.
 Select 2P-VS, select characters, back out to the main menu at the 1-3 round select screen.
 Your character choices will carry over to 2P CO-OP.

 ## How to play / Setup
 This mod is only compatible with the NTSC-U GameCube version.